GabeScott/standard-works-vault/General Conference/1986 October - Little Children.md

 Years ago, two of our sons, then little fellows, were wrestling on the rug.
 They reached that line which separates laughter from tears, so I worked my foot carefully between them and lifted the older one back to a sitting position on the rug.
 As I did so, I said, “Hey there, you little monkeys.
 You’d better settle down.”

-To my surprise, he folded his little arms, his eyes swimming with deep hurt, and protested, “I not a monkey, Daddy; I a person!”
+To my surprise, he folded his little arms, his eyes swimming with deep hurt, and protested, “I not a monkey, Daddy; I a *person!*”

 The years have not erased the overwhelming feeling of love I felt for my little boys.
-Many times over the years his words have slipped back into my mind, “I not a monkey, Daddy; I a person!”
-I was taught a profound lesson by my little son.
+Many times over the years his words have slipped back into my mind, “I not a monkey, Daddy; I a *person!*” I was taught a profound lesson by my little son.

 He is not just a person, nor just my little boy.
 He is a child of God.